citysecs/MAYhem/README.md

 community.
 Hope this will do the trick until we can all meet each other again irl &lt;3

 ## Does it cost anything to participate?
 Zero, zilch, zip, nil, nought, nothing.
-You can high five us later on.
+You can high five us later.

 ## I’m not able to join but I’d really want to!
 Will the talks and all be recorded?